Nebil1/E-Commerce/README.md

 # Gebeya E-Commerce web application

-**Premier e-commerce site that offers an exceptional online shopping experience for customers**
+**Premier E-commerce site that offers an exceptional online shopping experience for customers**

 **Designed for our ALX profolio project**